Parents of U.S. engineer push for murder verdict in Singapore

 Interviews by Reuters with Todd's family, colleagues and friends last July revealed conflicting views on his state of mind before his death, the nature of his work and how he died.

-Colleagues said Todd was depressed in his last few months, his concerns appearing to centre on a sense of failure about his work and ambivalence about returning to the United States.
+Colleagues said Todd was depressed in his last few months, his concerns appearing to center on a sense of failure about his work and ambivalence about returning to the United States.

 The Todds dispute that, saying they were in frequent contact with their son and he had expressed fears for his life related to his work at IME.

-Note: (This story is corrected to show district judge, not state coroner, will oversee inquiry in 14-16th paragraph)